cancervariants/fusion-representation/docs/source/terminology.rst

 Assayed Gene Fusions
 ####################
-Assayed gene fusions from biological specimens are directly detected using RNA-based gene fusion assays, or alternatively may be inferred from genomic rearrangements detected by whole genome sequencing or by coarser-scale cytogenomic assays in the context of informative phenotypic biomarkers.
+Assayed gene fusions from biological specimens are directly detected using RNA-based gene fusion assays, or alternatively may be inferred from genomic rearrangements detected by whole genome sequencing or cytogenomic assays in the context of informative phenotypic biomarkers.
 For example, an EWSR1 fusion is often inferred by breakapart FISH assay when a neoplasm is diagnosed or suspected to be Ewing sarcoma/primitive neuroectodermal tumor by immunohistochemical and/or morphological analysis.

 .. _categorical-fusions: